Career

 Semi Skilled Category

-Semi skilled individuals have only received a portion of their trade’s professional training but have extensive experience in the field.
+Semi Skilled individuals have only received a portion of their trade’s professional training but have extensive experience in the field.
 They are paid less than skilled labour, such as carpenters and goldsmiths.

 Highly Skilled

-Highly skilled workers have higher education levels and degrees.
+Highly Skilled workers have higher education levels and degrees.
 They have exceptional knowledge and expertise in their work, a thorough understanding of the field and their position, and are also referred to as professionals depending on their job role.

 Skilled Category